Sautéed Shrimp

 On average, shrimp take 2-3 minutes to cook completely.
 Jumbo shrimp could take 4-6 minutes, depending on the actual size and thickness.
 You are looking for the shrimp to turn completely opaque to be done, and no more.

-Storing and reheating
+Storing and Reheating Recommendation

-To reheat shrimp, preheat a cooking pan over medium heat and a little bit of butter if desired, and reheat shrimp just until it’s heathedr through.
+To reheat shrimp, preheat a cooking pan over medium heat and a little bit of butter if desired, and reheat shrimp just until it’s heated through.
 (DON’T use microwave to reheat shrimp, it will be rubbery.)

 PIN THIS RECIPE